TrustEval/CoTrRank_Trust_Evaluation/README.md

 *Note that, due to the request from Twitter, we can not publish the content of Twitter.*

 # References
-If you use this data set for research, please cite one of the following papers:
+If you use this data set for research, please cite our paper:

-"Peiyao Li,Weiliang Zhao, and Jian Yang.
-2018.
-CoRank: A Coupled Dual Networks Approach to Trust Evaluation on Twitter.
-In the 19TH International Conference on Web Information Systems Engineering."

 ```
 @inproceedings{ijcai2019-950,